 Ask yourself what types of tenant would cross this line.
 Will you allow pets?
 Would you be happy to live with a smoker?
 Will you accept couples?
 Would you sign up to a minimum one-year agreement?

-While considering these questions, the good news is that most advertising platforms now set out many of these questions when setting up your advert.
+Tip: Most advertising platforms now set out many of these questions when setting up your room advert.
 Provided your prospective tenant reads the advert properly, this can filter out your ‘red-line renters’ before they walk through your door to view the property.

 #3: ‘Renter proof’ the property